Qi-He-0604/Healthcare-Data-Analytics-and-Data-Mining/README.md

 # Healthcare-Data-Analytics-and-Data-Mining
-The goal of this project is to study US Healthcare market and analyze Insurancce data.
+The goal of this project is to study US Healthcare market and analyze Insurance Claim data.

 ### 1.Analyzing US Healthcare Providor
   Topics: \